-Attribute Description object_name The name of the table that contains the changed row. tag A raw tag that you can use to track the LCR. transaction_id The identifier of the transaction in which the DML statement was run. scn The system change number (SCN) at the time when the change was made. old_values The old column values related to the change.
+Attribute Description source_database_name The name of the source database where the row change occurred.
+If the LCRs originated in a multitenant container database (CDB), then this attribute specifies the global name container where the row change occurred. command_type The type of DML statement that produced the change, either INSERT, UPDATE, DELETE, LOB ERASE, LOB WRITE, or LOB TRIM. object_owner The schema name that contains the table with the changed row. object_name The name of the table that contains the changed row. tag A raw tag that you can use to track the LCR. transaction_id The identifier of the transaction in which the DML statement was run. scn The system change number (SCN) at the time when the change was made. old_values The old column values related to the change.
 These are the column values for the row before the DML change.
-If the type of the DML statement is UPDATE or DELETE, then these old values include some or all of the columns in the changed row before the DML statement.
-If the type of the DML statement is INSERT, then there are no old values.
+If the type of the DML statement is UPDATE or DELETE , then these old values include some or all of the columns in the changed row before the DML statement.
+If the type of the DML statement is INSERT , then there are no old values.
 For UPDATE and DELETE statements, row LCRs created by a capture process can include some or all of the old column values in the row. new_values The new column values related to the change.
 These are the column values for the row after the DML change.
-If the type of the DML statement is UPDATE or INSERT, then these new values include some or all of the columns in the changed row after the DML statement.
-If the type of the DML statement is DELETE, then there are no new values.
+If the type of the DML statement is UPDATE or INSERT , then these new values include some or all of the columns in the changed row after the DML statement.
+If the type of the DML statement is DELETE , then there are no new values.
 For UPDATE and INSERT statements, row LCRs created by a capture process can include some or all of the new column values in the row. position A unique identifier of RAW data type for each LCR.
 The position is strictly increasing within a transaction and across transactions.
 LCR position is commonly used in XStream configurations.
-See "Position Order in an LCR Stream". root_name If the LCR originated in a CDB, then this attribute specifies the global name of the roc in the CDB.
-If the LCR originated in a non-CDB, then this attribute is the same as the source_database_name attribute.
+See "Position Order in an LCR Stream". root_name If the LCR originated in a CDB, then this attribute specifies the global name of the root in the CDB.
+If the LCR originated in a non-CDB, then this attribute is the same as the source database name attribute.